greenbone/gvm-tools/README.md

 This tool has a lot more features than the simple gvm-cli client.
-You have the possibility to create your own custom scripts with commands from the gvm-lib and from python3 itself.
+You have the possibility to create your own custom scripts with commands from the [python-gvm library](https://github.com/greenbone/python-gvm) and from python3 itself.
 The scripts can be pre-loaded in the program through an additional argument.

 #### Example program use